isery/node-copter-webapp/README.md

-node-copter-webapp
+##node-copter-webapp

-use a mobile browser to control the AR Parrot Drone 2.0 via Node.js The Project ist still under heavy development!
+>Use a mobile browser to control the AR Parrot Drone 2.0 via Node.js
+>Furthermore we can scan qr-code through out the stream!
+>The Project ist still under heavy development!

 ```javascript
 npm install